Deadly force behind the wheel

 Thirty of the 67 agencies that use the PIT maneuver allow their officers to do so at any speed; 26 of the agencies have a speed restriction, according to The Post surveys.
 Eleven agencies provided no information about whether they have speed restrictions.

-Indiana State Police, for example, prohibit its use at more than 50 mph.
+The Indiana State Police, for example, prohibits its use at more than 50 mph.
 State police in Iowa and California limit the PIT to speeds of 35 mph and under.

-Many agencies suggest officers receive approval from a supervisor before performing a PIT.
-Utah Highway Patrol has a one-paragraph policy that requires officers who use the PIT to “act within the bounds of legality, good judgment and accepted practices.”
+Many agencies suggest that officers receive approval from a supervisor before performing a PIT.
+The Utah Highway Patrol has a one-paragraph policy that requires officers who use the PIT to “act within the bounds of legality, good judgment and accepted practices.”

-Georgia State Patrol’s pursuit policy states that the officer should consider the condition of the road, visibility, pedestrian and vehicle traffic, the type of vehicle and whether there are passengers in the fleeing vehicle.
+The Georgia State Patrol’s pursuit policy states that the officer should consider the condition of the road, visibility, pedestrian and vehicle traffic, the type of vehicle and whether there are passengers in the fleeing vehicle.
 The patrol prohibits PITs on motorcycles or ATVs.
 But there is no limit on speed, deferring to officers to decide what is “reasonable.”

-Nebraska State Patrol warns against the use of PITs on pickup trucks with passengers in the cargo area or larger vehicles, but has no limits on speed.
+The Nebraska State Patrol warns against the use of PITs on pickup trucks with passengers in the cargo area or larger vehicles but has no limits on speed.

-Some agencies allow officers to PIT over specified speeds only if they believe use of deadly force is justified.
+Some agencies allow officers to perform PITs over specified speeds only if they believe use of deadly force is justified.

-“Some places and legal experts will say a PIT over 55 mph constitutes the use of deadly force and some will say 45.
-It’s somewhat arbitrary,” said Geoffrey Alpert, a professor of criminology and criminal justice at the University of South Carolina, and co-author of “Evaluating Police Uses of Force.”
+“Some places and legal experts will say a PIT over 55 mph constitutes the use of deadly force, and some will say 45.
+It’s somewhat arbitrary,” said Geoffrey Alpert, a professor of criminology and criminal justice at the University of South Carolina and co-author of “Evaluating Police Uses of Force.”

 In Albuquerque, police allow officers to PIT vehicles at speeds greater than 35 mph when they believe deadly force is warranted.
 That was the case when police used the maneuver on a Gulf Stream Touring RV.

-Note: Editor’s note: The videos in this story contain graphic content.